wootzapp/wootz-browser/src/docs/infra/cq.md

   Whenever there is an active prod freeze (usually around Christmas), it can be bypassed by setting this footer.

-* `Include-Ci-Only-Tests: true`
+* `Include-Ci-Only-Tests: true` or `Include-Ci-Only-Tests: <comma-separated-builder-ids>|<comma-separated-tests>`

-  Some builder configurations may run some tests only post-submit (on CI), and not pre-submit by default (in the CQ), for one reason or another (for example, if the tests are too slow, or too expensive).
-In order to still be able to explicitly reproduce what the CI builder is doing, you can specify this footer to run those tests pre-submit anyway.
+  Some builder configurations may run configure to run some tests only after submission (on CI) and not before submission (in the CQ) by default.
+Possible reasons this might be that the tests are too slow or too expensive or there is insufficient capacity to run the tests for every CL.
+In order to still be able to explicitly reproduce what the CI builder is doing, you can specify this footer to run those tests before submission anyway.
+Specifying true will run all such tests on any triggered try builders.
+Specifying builder IDs and tests will run only the named tests defined for the identified CI builders on the try builders that mirror those CI builders.
+A * can be used in place of a builder ID or test name to match any builder/test.

+  Constructing a footer value manually should generally be unnecessary: tests configured to run only on CI will have the necessary footer included in their step text and in the build summary when they fail.

+  If it is necessary to construct a footer manually, the builder IDs have the format of _builder-group_:_builder-name_. _builder-name_ is the name of the CI builder that the test is configured for. _builder-group_ is the "builder group" of that builder, which is a concept specific to chromium infra.
+The builder group of a builder can be found by going to a build of the builder, and finding the `builder_group` property in the `Input Properties` section of the `Infra` tab.

 * `No-Presubmit: true`